 MEALS: See the Food tab for suggestions and quantities.

-2 - 3 INSULATED WATER BOTTLE COVERS: These help prevent liquids from freezing.
+2 - 3 INSULATED WATER BOTTLE COVERS: These help prevent freezing.
 It should completely cover the bottle.

-2 - 3 GARBAGE BAGS (Large): We recommend lining your backpack with garbage bags to keep items in your backpack completely dry.
+5 - 6 GARBAGE BAGS (LARGE): We recommend lining your backpack with garbage bags to keep items in your backpack completely dry.

 Personal First Aid Kit